MIT Department: Electrical Engineering and Computer Science

-My name is Fernando Acosta Pérez, I am an industrial engineering student from the University of Puerto Rico at Mayagüez.
-My research experience is mainly in the area of data mining and operations research applied to transportation systems.
-I have been actively pursuing undergraduate research for the past three years and have won awards like the Dwight David Eisenhower Fellowship.
+My name is Fernando Acosta Pérez, and I am an industrial engineering student from the University of Puerto Rico at Mayagüez.
+My research experience is mainly in the area of machine learning and operations research applied to transportation systems.
+Since my sophomore year, I have been actively pursuing undergraduate research and have won awards like the Dwight David Eisenhower Fellowship.
 In summer 2019, I worked as a data analytics intern at NASA Glenn Research Center, and in 2020 I worked in the biotechnology industry as a supply chain analytics intern.
 In addition to my research and professional aspirations, I am passionate about education and have lead community outreach programs to motivate kids to pursue careers in science and technology.
 This summer, I worked at the MIT Clinical Machine Learning Lab, looking for ways to use machine learning and data science to improve the treatment selection process in Multiple Myeloma.
 My immediate career goal is to pursue a graduate degree and continue my research and professional efforts to inspire future scientists and engineers worldwide.

 A Data Driven Decision Support Tool for Treatment Selection